 For instance, the knobs, which can be positioned surrounded by, do not supply the welder and get to your nerves and won’t hassle them.

-On the other hand, welders were given the changes earlier than they began, or maybe earlier than they put on the helmet, as they’re positioned inside.
+On the other hand, welders were given the changes before they began, or maybe before they put on the helmet, since they’re inside.
 Outside knobs are regularly used for change at any time.

 Furthermore, smaller knobs may not be the most suitable ones for welders who wear protective gloves.